tatianegercina/FinTech/01-Lesson-Plans/06-PyViz/1/LessonPlan.md

 * In an investment scenario, offering a way to explore the real estate market interactively gives the investor the power to find properties that are of particular interest to them.
 In scenarios like these, it is the visualizations that help users make decisions.

-Demo the homework solution by giving the students a preview of the solution.
+Demo the homework solution by giving students a preview of the solution.

 ![homework_demo](Images/homework_demo.gif)